gospider007/requests/README.md

 <h2 align="center">Requests is a fully featured HTTP client library for Golang.
 Network requests can be completed with just a few lines of code.
 Unified support for http1, http2, http3, websocket, sse, utls, uquic</h2>

+## If you want to use a multilingual version, please use the project at [fingerproxy](https://github.com/gospider007/fingerproxy).
+It is a crawler-focused forward proxy with fingerprint spoofing.

 ## Innovative Features
 * Unlimited chained proxy
 * HTTP/3 fingerprint spoofing protection